iiijjjii/zsw.ca/about/jimk.md

 Hi, I'm Jim Karsten.
 For the past few years I have been working on an e-commerce web site, developing the frontend with the magento platform and the backend with the web2py framework.
-The project has included a wide range of and technologies including web2py MVC/MySQL development, magento customization and custom APIs, web2py-jqgrid module, apache remote server mappings, and MySQL replication.
+The project has included a wide range of technologies including web2py MVC/MySQL development, magento customization and custom APIs, web2py-jqgrid module, apache remote server mappings, and MySQL replication.